Skip to main content

 Notes:

-Some sources list his date of death as 19 April 1943.
+Some sources list his date of death in Dublin, 1948, but seems unlikely.

 With thanks to Jim Murphy, Cris Freddi and Martin O'Connor for their inputs.